apache/accumulo-website/_docs-4/administration/in-depth-install.md

 name to the scanners allows you to override the table setting to load only scan time iterators from a different location.

+The default ContextClassLoaderFactory implementation, URLContextClassLoaderFactory, uses a comma-separated list of jar paths as the context name and returns a URLClassLoader using the same paths.
+For example, to use the default implementation you would set the
+{% plink table.classpath.context %} property to `file://path/one/jar1.jar,file://path/two/jar2.jar`

+An alternate ContextClassLoaderFactory implementation that supports additional features can be found at https://github.com/apache/accumulo-classloaders/tree/main/modules/caching-classloader.

 ## Initialization

 Accumulo must be initialized to create the structures it uses internally to locate data across the cluster.
 HDFS is required to be configured and running before Accumulo can be initialized.

-Once HDFS is started, initialization can be performed by executing `accumulo init`.
+Once HDFS is started, initialization can be performed by executing `accumulo inst init`.
 This script will prompt for a name for this instance of Accumulo.
 The instance name is used to identify a set of tables and instance-specific settings.
 The script will then write some information into HDFS so Accumulo can start properly.